hariharankk/Binance-trend-trading-bot/README.md

 # Binance-trend-trading-bot
 Building a trading bot in python.
 Implemented a machine leanring model(random forest), as meta labelling layer over a traditional model, to improve persicion.
-Achieved a accuracy of 75%( 75% of the trades were wining trades) in production.
+Achieved a accuracy of 75%( 75% of the trades were winning trades) in production.